WestDRI/wgpages/content/apptainer1/02-build.md

+## Modifying containers

-## Demo: building a development container in a sandbox as root
+### Demo: building a development container in a sandbox as root

 {{<note>}}
 You need to be root in this section.
 For this reason, in this section I will run a demo on a machine with root